Shell script

-Shells commonly present in Unix and Unix-like systems include the Korn shell, the Bourne shell, and GNU Bash.
-While a Unix operating system may have a different default shell, such as Zsh on macOS, these shells are typically present for backwards compatibility.
+All Unix-like systems include at least one POSIX shell (typically either bash or the zsh compatibility mode), while many also include a modern shell like fish or nushell.

 Capabilities

 Comments

 Comments are ignored by the shell.
 They typically begin with the hash symbol (#), and continue until the end of the line.

 Configurable choice of scripting language

 The shebang, or hash-bang, is a special kind of comment which the system uses to determine what interpreter to use to execute the file.
-The shebang must be the first line of the file, and start with "#!".
+The shebang consists of the characters "#!".
 In Unix-like operating systems, the characters following the "#!" prefix are interpreted as a path to an executable program that will interpret the script.

 Shortcuts

 A shell script can provide a convenient variation of a system command where special environment settings, command options, or post-processing apply automatically, but in a way that allows the new script to still act as a fully normal Unix command.

 One example would be to create a version of ls, the command to list files, giving it a shorter command name of l, which would be normally saved in a user's bin directory as /home/username/bin/l, and a default set of command options pre-supplied.